0x5ubt13/qool-jekyll_step_by_step-loop/_posts/2019-01-22-jekyll-step-by-step-tutorial.md

 ### 15) Copy the gem code into your repository

-Let's open the Filemanager and show the folder of the dinky theme.
+Let's open the file manager and show the folder of the dinky theme.
 The command works on linux, mac uses `open`.

 > $ xdg-open $(bundle show dinky)